Skip to content

 80% of traffic is generated by 20% of requests (or so they say).
 You should prioritize caching those frequent requests.

-Technically going to the cloud isn't a scaling method on its own.
-On the other hand, it's a game-changer in terms of scaling and saving money.
-Before the cloud, experts had to guess their capacity needs and purchase everything upfront leaving plenty of room for mistakes.
-Modern cloud providers use a pay-as-you-go model automatically scaling our applications when we need it.
-They can add or remove RAM and CPU scaling applications up and down vertically.
+Technically, going to the cloud isn't a scaling method.
+On the other hand, it's a game-changer in scaling and saving money.
+Before the cloud, experts had to guess their capacity needs and purchase everything upfront, leaving plenty of room for mistakes.
+Modern cloud providers use a pay-as-you-go model that automatically scales our applications when we need it.
+They can add or remove RAM and CPU by scaling applications up and down vertically.
 Moreover, they can provide additional servers scaling applications in and out horizontally.
-Currently, the most renowned cloud providers are Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+The most renowned cloud providers are Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

 Tip